a1exlin/ChargeVault_App/README.md

  - git clone and install dependencies for ChargeVault in a1exlin repos.
  - run backend server (npm start)
  - Xcode
- - properly set up developer from ios device
+ - Properly set up developer from ios device
- - run build on Xcode to ios device
+ - Run build on Xcode to ios device
  - In Charge_Vault_App run: npx react-native start (this runs the metro)
  - In .env file from ChargeVault_App (not the backend .env file) change the localIP to your IP